yamini-sword/Teacher-Profile/README.md

 ## Import Data

-import data should be kept under import folder in the base directory (directory in which manage.py resides) and it should be of CSV format.
+import data should be of CSV format.

 ## Database